iniquitybbs/iniquity/packages/app/README.md

 # Iniquity App

-An attempt at re-creating Eternity, the original Iniquity demo board.
+A remake of Eternity, the original Iniquity bbs setup.

 ```text
 -$a. ------------------ .a$ ---------------------------- %$!, ----------------%